 AGPAT1 (1-Acylglycerol-3-Phosphate O-Acyltransferase 1) is a Protein Coding gene.
 Diseases associated with AGPAT1 include Complete Generalized Lipodystrophy and Congenital Generalized Lipodystrophy.
-Among its related pathways are Glycerolipid metabolism and Metabolism.
+Among its related pathways are Acyl chain remodelling of PE and Glycerophospholipid biosynthesis.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and 1-acylglycerol-3-phosphate O-acyltransferase activity.
 An important paralog of this gene is AGPAT2.

 UniProtKB/Swiss-Prot Summary for AGPAT1 Gene

 Converts 1-acyl-sn-glycerol-3-phosphate (lysophosphatidic acid or LPA) into 1,2-diacyl-sn-glycerol-3-phosphate (phosphatidic acid or PA) by incorporating an acyl moiety at the sn-2 position of the glycerol backbone.